Carinity: Show You Care

 There is currently no clearer example than that which confronts our colleagues working at Carinity Education’s four schools in Queensland — an outreach of the Queensland Baptists.

-Despite nine months of negotiations for a new collective agreement, a range of protected action undertaken by staff and an employer-driven ballot being voted down, Carinity Education is still able to ignore the concerns of employees and maintain its agenda to cut conditions and create “second-tier” teachers in Queensland.
+Despite more than 18 months of negotiations for a new collective agreement, a range of protected action undertaken by staff and two employer-driven ballots being voted down, Carinity Education is still able to ignore the concerns of employees and maintain its agenda to cut conditions and create “second-tier” teachers in Queensland.

 Our country’s broken industrial laws embolden employers like Carinity Education to maintain a “take it or leave it” approach when it comes to negotiating the working conditions of their employees.

-At the meetings held this year, Carinity Education has deliberately sought to antagonise the negotiations by introducing previous positions that were clearly rejected by employees last year when they voted down the employer’s proposed agreement.
+At the meetings held this year, Carinity Education has deliberately sought to antagonise the negotiations by introducing previous positions that were clearly rejected by employees when they voted down two employer’s proposed agreements.

 Carinity's wish list of cuts